Battle of Hamburger Hill: Aftermath

 magazine published the photographs of 242 Americans killed in one week in Vietnam; this is now considered a watershed event of negative public opinion towards the Vietnam War.
 While only five of the 241 featured photos were of those killed in the battle, many Americans had the perception that all of the photos featured in the magazine were casualties of the battle.

 The controversy over the conduct of the Battle of Hamburger Hill led to a reappraisal of US strategy in South Vietnam.
 As a direct result, to minimize casualties, General Abrams discontinued a policy of "maximum pressure" against the PAVN to one of "protective reaction" for troops threatened with combat action, while simultaneously President Richard Nixon announced the first troop withdrawal from South Vietnam.

-US losses during the ten-day battle totaled 72 killed and 372 wounded.
+US losses during the ten-day battle totaled 56 killed and 367 wounded.
 To take the position, the 101st Airborne Division (Airmobile) eventually committed five infantry battalions and ten batteries of artillery.
-In addition, the US Air Force flew 272 missions and expended more than 500 tons of ordnance.
+In addition, the US Air Force flew 272 missions and expended more than 1200 tons of ordnance.
+Nearly 20000 rounds of artillery were fired.

-US estimates of the losses incurred by the PAVN 7th and 8th Battalions of the 29th Regiment included 630 dead (bodies discovered on and around the battlefield); including many found in makeshift mortuaries within the tunnel complex.
-There is no count of the PAVN running off the mountain, those killed by artillery and air strikes, the wounded and dead carried into Laos, or the dead buried in collapsed bunkers and tunnels.
+US estimates of the losses incurred by the PAVN 7th and 8th Battalions of the 29th Regiment included 630 dead (bodies discovered on and around the battlefield), many of whom were found in makeshift mortuaries within the tunnel complex.
+There is no count of the PAVN running off the mountain, the wounded and dead carried into Laos, or the dead buried in collapsed bunkers and tunnels.
 During the ten-day battle, US forces captured 89 individual weapons and 22 crew‑served weapons.